 On November 1, 2011 the option was exercised, and the School District current refunded the existing Series A of 2002 Bonds and issued the Series B 2011 Bonds.
 The intention of the 2011B swap was to effectively change the School District's variable interest rate on the Refunding Bonds to a synthetic fixed rate of 5.05%.
 This rate was amended to 4.465% in October 2011, which terminated this previously ineffective hedge.
-A new derivative instrument (the "2012B Swap") was created, based upon the amended synthetic rate, and the 2012B Swap is considered to be an effective hedge as of year-end.
+A new derivative instrument (the "2012B Swap") was created, based upon the amended synthetic rate.
 Per the agreement, the School District receives interest at the variable rate of 68% of one month LIBOR while paying a fixed rate of 4.465%.
 The interest payments are calculated based on a notional amount of \$10,220,000, which reduces beginning on November 1, 2021 so that the notional amount approximates the principal outstanding on the Series B 2011 Bonds.
-The swap expires on November 1, 2022 consistent with the last principal payment on the Series B 2011 Bonds.
+The swap expired on November 1, 2022 consistent with the last principal payment on the Series B 2011 Bonds.